briwagner/OAuth_JWT_recipes/README.md

    1. Redirect URIs: add `https://docusign.com` as a redirect uri.
       This is a placeholder uri, it will only be used when we ask users to authorize our application.
-   1. Secret Keys: click to create a secret key.
-Then immediately copy it to a secure location.

-      This is the only time DocuSign will show you this secret key in cleartext.
-      You can generate new secret keys as needed.
    1. RSA Keypairs: Click to create a keypair.
 Then copy the public and private keys to two different files in a secure directory.
 Store the Keypair ID too, you can use it to identify the keypair.
 Eg if you later want to delete a specific keypair.